Elbasan: History

-In the second century BC, a Roman trading post recorded in Latin as Mansio Scampa (also in Σκάμπα) near the site of modern Elbasan developed close to a junction of two branches of an important Roman road, the Via Egnatia, which connected the Adriatic coast with Byzantium.
-It was one of the most important routes of the Roman Empire.
-By the third or fourth century AD, this place had grown into a real city protected by a substantial Roman fortress with towers; the fort covered around 300 square meters.
+In the second century BC, a Roman trading post recorded in Latin as Mansio Scampa near the site of modern Elbasan developed close to a junction of two branches of an important Roman road, the Via Egnatia, which connected the Adriatic coast with Byzantium and was one of the most important routes of the Roman Empire.
+By the third or fourth century AD, this place had grown into a city protected by a substantial Roman fortress with towers; the fort covered around 300 m^{2}.
 This city appears on late antique itineraries like the Tabula Peutingeriana and Itinerarium Burdigalense as Scampis or Hiscampis.

+It took part in the spread of Christianity along the Via Egnatia, and had a bishop, cathedral and basilicas as early as the fifth century.

+The Roman-Byzantine quarter was located outside the walls of the ancient fortress of Scampis, including an early Christian basilica situated beyond the city's fortifications.

-It took part in the spread of Christianity along the Via, and had a bishop, cathedral and basilicas as early as the fifth century.
-As a town in a wide river valley it was vulnerable to attacks once the legions were withdrawn but Emperor Justinian made an effort to improve the fortifications.
+As a town in a wide river valley it was vulnerable to attacks once the legions were withdrawn but Emperor Justinian improved the fortifications.
 The city survived attacks by the Bulgars and Ostrogoths and was mentioned in the work of Procopius of Cæsarea.

+Roman Remains

-Ruins of a Paleochristian basilica, built in the 5th or 6th century AD, were found in Bezistan area.
+Ruins of a Paleochristian basilica, built in the 5th or 6th century AD, were also found in Bezistan area.